selabhvl/dat110public/week11/week11.md

 This exercise involves combining exercise 1 and exercise 2.
 You can use 3 replicated sequencer processes and 3 clients' processes.
 A client (Client1, 2, and 3) can contact any sequencer randomly.
 A token will be circulated among the sequencers and the sequencer that has the token will check if it has reached the ordering limit, at which point, it will trigger propagating the updates in its queue to the clients' processes.
 - Modify the unit test in exercise 1 such that all the 3 sequencers are started.
-- Make a new method getSequencerReplicas() for the 3 sequencers similar to getProcessReplicas().
+- Make a new method getSequencerReplicas() for the 3 sequencers similar to getProcessReplicas() in the Util class.
 - Modify sendMessageToSequencer(Message message) in the Process class such that a random sequencer is selected from getSequencerReplicas()
 - Run the unit test and if everything works fine, the balance for each process should be the same.